 With that in mind, here are several easy-to-find substitutes for Thai ingredients.
 We're starting with fish sauce, because it's one of the most-reached-for Thai staples around—aka, you'll probably encounter it in most Thai recipes out there.
 But if you don't have it, fear not!
 We've got you covered.

-While fish sauce is commonly found in even your average supermarket now, vegetarians and vegans avoid it for obvious reasons, as do many with shellfish allergies.
+While fish sauce (aka a liquid condiment made of fish or krill that have been salted and fermented for two years or more) commonly found in even your average supermarket now, vegetarians and vegans avoid it for obvious reasons, as do many with shellfish allergies.
 So how do you get the punchy umami kick without turning to the bottled stuff?

 While Punyaratabandhu recommends buying palm sugar in its soft, pasty form, it’s often sold in giant blocks or wheels, which need to be grated.
 If real palm sugar eludes you, use light brown sugar.
 And as one Food52 reader points out on the Hotline, dried and hardened brown sugar can be grated or melted just the same.
 Readily-available coconut sugar is also an option.

 These are “not even close to being interchangeable in the minds of Thai cooks,” writes Punyaratabandhu—but we’re going to tell you to do it anyway because these leaves are among the most difficult Thai ingredients to source.
 Dried leaves are stripped of the natural oils that make them so unique in the first place, but Punyaratabandhu does point out that frozen, fresh leaves are available online.
 Alternatively, many chefs find that lemon verbena delivers a similar flavor profile, as does lime zest to taste.